Recommended Wedding Venues

 Wedding ceremonies can take place in the courtyard, 3 different locations in the house or even in the woodland!
 For me Brinsop is more than just a location to get married, it’s a great to place to spend a few days either side of your wedding day, with your closest friends and family.

 GTB also prides itself on providing lots of accommodation for your wedding guests.
-They even have a full time gardener to make sure the whole place looks epic all year round.
-I recommend if you are near Tetbury and looking for a barn wedding venue, go visit and meet the team who will show you all the barn has to offer.
-Did I mention they allow (encourage no less!) bouncy castles?
+I recommend if you are near Tetbury and looking for a barn wedding venue, go visit and meet the team led by Alex & Hannah who will show you all the barn has to offer.

 Close to Stow-on-the-Wold, Hyde House is a purpose built wedding venue with plenty of accommodation, indoor and outdoor ceremony locations, a wedding barn for your reception and The Grange – a bespoke ceremony building.
 Hyde House does big Cotswold skies well and partners this with a superb team and a very slick operation.